 We believe that finding the joy in alone time is an essential part of health and wellness.
 Some of our previous blogs have touched on mindfulness practices that can aid in your transition from FOMO to JOMO.
 First things first: be present in your moment and disconnect from your smartphone.

 Don’t Just Do Something, Stand There!

 Too often, we find ourselves distracted by outside influences and we lose awareness of where we are and of what we’re doing now.
 Some people actively seek out these distractions as a relief from the present or as a means of escape from dissatisfaction.
-This is harmful to overall wellness, and David Davis, DNP, asks us to give mindfulness a try with these steps.
+This is harmful to overall wellness—give mindfulness a try with these steps.

 Yoga and its Many Benefits

 Among the many physical and emotional benefits of yoga, the one that seems to be more widely known is its ability to help with stress reduction.
-In this blog, Mariah Stump, MD, MPH, discusses yoga’s benefits as well as which types of yoga can help certain medical issues.
+Learn about yoga’s benefits as well as which types of yoga can help certain medical issues.

 Five Ways to Make the Most of Your Vacation

 Being on vacation with your family is reserved for uninterrupted quality time.
 It can be a time for stress-reduction, bonding and unplugging.
 This blog highlights five ways to make the most of your vacation, none of which involve paying any attention to other people’s trips.